Scenery Base |

 An important point when applying additional final coats of colored patching plaster over completely dry plaster.
 Be sure to thoroughly pre-wet the area being coated first.
 Otherwise, as seen to the right of the track bumper, the dry surface will draw the water and color out of the new wet plaster; especially at its edges, and result in an abrupt color change.
 In some situations this may be ok.
 In others, additional touch up painting will be required.

 The track was paint with Badger Modelflex Rail Brown (16-175) paint.
 Since Atlas code 100 track has black ties, the paint was diluted with 2 to 3 parts water and then brushed on over the entire track.
 This allowed some of the black tie to show through to better represent a creosote tie.
 The tops of the rails were wiped clean before the paint dried.
 The track was ballasted with Woodland Scenics 'Gray Blend Fine Ballast' and held in place with concentrated matte medium diluted 1 to 4 with water.
+For rock areas and cliffs, latex rock molds from Bragdon Enterprises and untinted "Plaster of Paris" were used.
+Woodland Scenics products and techniques were used for coloring the rocks.
+Save and color the small pieces of plaster from cleaning the molds after each use and the pieces that break off as the mold is removed.
+They make great tallus at the base of cliffs and boulders for other scenery areas.

 Planning and Construction: Design Goals Track Plan Photos Scenery Base